ArtInLines/ail/README.md

 -   Everything (except the type macros in `ail.h`) is prefixed with the name of the library (e.g. `ail_hm_new`).
 This is done because C99 has no feature for namespacing
 -   All functions use snake case (this is not consisten across all libraries yet)
--   Macros are uppe-case, unless they are meant to be used like normal functions
+-   Macros are upper-case, unless they are meant to be used like normal functions
 -   Upper-case parameters in a macro definition are Types
 -   Parameters to a macro are never meant to be pointers unless they are called `...Ptr` (eg. `daPtr`)